watermelonwolverine/Filename-Tag-Generator/README.md

 # About

-The primary purpose of this program is to tags files by appending the tags to the name of the file.
+The primary purpose of this program is to tag files by appending the tags to the name of the file.

-The use case it is designed for is the organization of RPG maps and other media files a DM/GM comes in contact with.
+It's designed use case is the organization of RPG maps and other media files a DM/GM comes in contact with.

 ## Example